 The Alamo, perhaps San Antonio's most famous attraction, signifies a tale of brave, defiant loss.
 But this Texas city is a frontrunner regarding the speed of its broadband connections.
 Of the country's top 100 cities, San Antonio was second only to Jersey City, New Jersey, for the fastest fixed internet speeds on average.

+Our pick for the best overall ISP in San Antonio is AT&T, but there was plenty of close competition.
 Here's what you need to know about the best internet providers in San Antonio.

-- Highlights: Unlimited data, no contracts, equipment included
+Unlimited data, no contracts, equipment included

-- Special offers: $150 to $200 gift card if you sign up online
+$100 to $150 gift card if you sign up online

 AT&T Internet has a strong presence in the San Antonio area.
 Fiber availability reaches most of the city, including Alamo Heights, Blue Star, Columbia Heights, Five Points, Prospect Hill and other neighborhoods.
 Other AT&T serviceable areas will feature the company's DSL service, which doesn't compare.
 Don't believe me?
 AT&T said so, essentially -- it publicly announced a goal of halving its copper coverage by 2025.

 But back to AT&T Fiber.
 With symmetrical download and upload speeds, it offers five plans -- 300Mbps, 500Mbps, 1,000Mbps, 2,000Mbps and 5,000Mbps.
 Additionally, customers get unlimited data, no term agreements and equipment included in your monthly fee.
 That's an excellent value.